 Battery is low.
 Battery power is low.
 Cannot correct image!
 Keystone correction of the image cannot be performed for some reason.
-The image will be stored as-is, without correction (page 101).
+The image will be stored as-is, without correction (page 88).
 Cannot find the file.
 The image you specified with the slideshow "Images" setting cannot be found.
-Change the "Images" setting (page 143) and try again.
+Change the "Images" setting (page 130) and try again.
 Cannot register any more files.
-You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 97).
-You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 176).
+You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 84).
+You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 163).
 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card, and then reload it into the camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 49).
-IMPORTANT!
+If this message re-appears when you turn the camera back on, format the memory card (page 36).
 Formatting the memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.

 Check connections!
-You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 197).
-You are attempting to connect to a computer that does not have a USB driver installed (page 210).
+You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 184).
 Files could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9,999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 181).
+If you want to record more, delete files you no longer need (page 168).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
 Load paper!
 The printer ran out of paper while printing.
 Memory Full Memory is full.
-If you want to record more, delete files you no longer need (page 181).
+If you want to record more, delete files you no longer need (page 168).
 No Favorites file!
 The FAVORITE folder does not contain any files.
 Printing Error An error occurred while printing.
 The printer is turned off.
-The printer generated an error, etc.

-Record Error Image compression could not be performed for some reason during image data storage.
+The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.

 Replenish ink!
 During printing, the printer is running low on ink or is out of ink.
 RETRY POWER ON If the lens comes into contact with some obstacle, this message appears and the camera turns off.
 Take action to remove the obstacle, and try turning on power again.
 SYSTEM ERROR Your camera system is corrupted.
-Contact your retailer or an authorized CASIO service center.
+Cont your retailer or an authorized CASIO se center.
 The card is locked.
 The LOCK switch of the SD memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 There are no printing images.
 Set up DPOF.
 There are currently no files specified for printing.
-Configure the required DPOF settings (page 200).
+Configure the required DPOF settings (page 187).
 There is no image to register.
 The setup you are trying to save is for an image that cannot be saved as a user BEST SHOT scene.
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 49).
+Format the memory card (page 36).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.